What are an employer's options regarding payment of employees on jury service?

 - not to pay the employee during jury service at all.

-If the employer does not pay the employee in full, it will need to complete the Certificate of Loss of Earnings or Benefit, which will be sent to the employee once he or she has confirmed his or her availability for jury service.
+If the employer does not pay the employee in full, it will need to complete the Certificate of Loss of Earnings or Benefit, which will be sent to the employee once they have confirmed their availability for jury service.
 The employee will be required to present this to the court on the first day of jury service in order to claim an allowance for loss of earnings.

 An employer might provide employees with a contractual entitlement to pay during jury service.
 Where there is no contractual provision, the employer may exercise its discretion and provide full pay for the whole period spent on jury service, even though there is no statutory or contractual obligation to do so.
 If the employer chooses to pay some employees and not others, it must ensure that it has objective grounds for determining who will and will not receive full pay.
 If it fails to act consistently, there is a risk of a discrimination complaint.